Skip to main content

 More to Know

-• Both the initiator and the approver will not be notified when a workflow is canceled;
+• Neither the initiator nor the approver will be notified when a workflow is canceled.

 I have finished reading. 🏆